salmank09/artistrecommender/README.md

 Q: Why didn't you consider collaborative filtering algorithms other than Alternating Least Squares to train your model?

-A: The ALS algorithm is the only collaborative filtering algorithm natively supported in spark’s MLlib.
+A: The ALS algorithm is the only collaborative filtering algorithm natively supported by Spark MLlib.
 I wanted to get experience using Spark, and given the size of the dataset (28M rows) it also made the most sense to use.